Kit and replica cars of New Zealand: Cheetah Cars

 Due to increased interest in the Cheetah, the company is seeking expressions of interest from parties interested in manufacturing and marketing the vehicle again.

 Chevron

-Chevron Engineering Specialties Ltd is a New Zealand based kit-car and race-car manufacturer owned by Dan, Evan, and Barbara Fray and founded in 1980.
+Chevron Engineering Specialties Ltd is a New Zealand-based kit-car and race-car manufacturer owned by Dan, Evan, and Barbara Fray, founded in 1980.
 It is based in Massey, Auckland and manufactures three different models, with the Aprisa and Cypher competing in New Zealand sports car racing.

 Ching

 Alan Watson of Auckland designed and made the prototype sports car in the mid-1950s.
 Its shape was similar to the Jaguar C type.

 In 1957 he sold the car to Noel Ching of Nelson.
 Ching is believed to have built a further four of these cars which used Ford 10 engines.
 There is a possibility that Peter Colmore-Williams's company, Sonata Laboratories of Christchurch also made some of these cars.
 Brain Ford of Briford Sports was restoring one.